 Have you experienced floating to other units because they lack manpower and your unit has a low patient census?
 You walked to that station; clueless of your companions, clueless of what’s going on, and clueless of your patient assignments.
 Scary right?

-According to Medical Dictionary, float nurse is available for assignment to duty on an ad hoc basis, usually to assist in times of unusually heavy workloads or to assume the duties of absent nursing personnel.
+According to the Medical Dictionary, float nurse is available for assignment to duty on an ad hoc basis, usually to assist in times of unusually heavy workloads or to assume the duties of absent nursing personnel.
 The float nurse is recruited from a group of nurses called a float pool.

 Floating has been a culture to most hospitals across the globe.
 Supervisors and managers designed floating to develop the skills of nurses and be exposed in every unit of the hospital.
 It will allow the nurses to grasp on what is happening in different areas.
 It is also a cost-effective solution in providing manpower.
 So, for the management side, floating is a win-win solution.

 If you are assigned to a new area, you may feel lonely and isolated.
 The staff of that unit has been a team for years and you are alien to their station.
 So what if you are assigned to different areas every day?
 Imagine how that feels.
-You have to adjust to new people and new station every shift.
+You have to adjust to new people and new stations every shift.
 It adds to the stress of working not to mention your patient care assignment.

-Feeling of incompetence and uselessness
+A feeling of incompetence and uselessness

 According to an article in Minority Nurse, nurses feel less productive when floating as their time is spent searching for supplies or seeking help from nurses on the unit.
 This is very true!
 I experience floating and I’m intimidated every time I ask anything from one nurse to another.
 I feel like I am more a liability than an asset in the station.
 I feel like dragging other nurses because of my ignorance.